CabrilloRoboticsClub/cabrillo_rov_2023/README.md

 make
 ```

-The built artifacts are in:
+The build artifacts are in:

 - `build`
 - `install`